Skip to main content

 On Road Atlanta

-In 1996, the track was purchased by Don Panoz, a friend of racing and a pharma wiz that got his fortunes developing the trans-dermal patch.
+In 1996, the track was purchased by Don Panoz, a friend of racing and a pharma wiz that made his fortune developing the trans-dermal patch.
+Then he got interested in cars and racing (including developing his own protoype race cars).
 In order to bring the track up to FIA standards and make it a more-attractive venue for bigger events, Panoz had the track reconfigured.
-He carved a new paddock into the hillside along the front straight.
-However, to access that infield paddock he bridged the track by filling the Dip and using that area underneath as an access tunnel to the new paddock.
+He carved a new paddock into the hillside along the front straight across the track from the original paddock.
+However, to access that infield paddock he placed a tunnel across the Dip and filled the area above it, using that as an access tunnel to the new paddock.

 Along with losing the elevation thrill of The Gravity Cavity, Panoz removed its sweeping fast corners by creating a tight left-right chicane at the end of the long back straight.
-Doing this emasculated one of (if not "the") signature characteristics of the track.
+These changes emasculated one of (if not "the") signature characteristics of the track.

 Go to Google Maps and check out satellite view of the track.
-Road Atlanta seemingly appears in the middle of nowhere, Georgia; in the 80s and 90s it actually was in the middle of nowhere!
-But where Road Atlanta used to be in agriculture country (there was a chicken farm within "nose-sight" of the track) it's now becoming swallowed by Metro Atlanta suburbia.
+Road Atlanta seemingly appears in the middle of Nowhere, Georgia; in the 80s and 90s it actually was in the middle of nowhere!
+But where Road Atlanta used to be in agriculture country (there was a chicken farm within "nose-sight" of the track) it's now being swallowed by Metro Atlanta suburbia.

 IMO, the advantages of doing this change so were two-fold: paddock access and safety.

-The original paddock wasn't up to bringing in major sanctioning bodies, which bring in as lot of people and equipment in big trailers.
-I remember in the old days of the SCCA Runoffs (long time before amateur racers were arriving in tractor trailers) that paddocking was a Tetris experiment.
-Most of us not only weren't on pavement, we were, literally, paddocked out in the weeds (I usually ended up in the kudzu...hell, one year we parked our open trailer near the fringe of the kudzu, and a week later we had to machete it out of there.)
+The original paddock was no longer sufficient for major sanctioning bodies, which bring lot of people and equipment in a lot of big trailers.
+I remember in the old days of the SCCA Runoffs (long time before amateur racers were arriving in tractor trailers) that paddocking with just amateur racers was a Tetris game.
+Most of us not only weren't on pavement, we were, literally, paddocked out in the weeds (I usually ended up in the kudzu...hell, one year we parked our open trailer near the fringe of the kudzu and a week later we had to machete it out of there.)

 To resolve this, Panoz decided that he would carve back the infield hillside overlooking the front straight and build below it a new "pro paddock".

-Or...you can cross The Dip as an access road to the infield, and raise the track over it with an above-grade bridge.
+Or...you can cross The Dip with an access road and tunnel to the infield, and raise the track over it with an above-grade bridge.
 By doing those changes it would provide tractor-trailer access to the new necessary inner paddock.

 As for safety, I don't recall a lot of complaints about safety of the track back in the day.
 I do recall a lot of awe describing the thrill of it.
 I loved it.
 We did lose an SCCA member there one year, but that was an open-wheel incident, and then there was that terrible movie filmed afterward where a car launched and crashed into the span of the bridge (a movie so bad, that I can't even remember the name of it).
 Of course, I don't recall a lot of complaints about racing without certified closed-face helmets, fire suits, and head and neck restraints...but we require them today.

-So need for more paddock space resulted in changes of needs ot access it, coupled to needs to slow the cars down on teh back straight.
+Couple the need for more paddock space, a means of accessing it, to the need to slow the cars down on the back straight.
+The Dip was done.

-I'd suggest that, but for the need for the inner paddock, and teh desire for FIA certification, The Dip could still exist.
-I'd also suggest that the lack of both may (would?) have meant the demise of the track's financial security.
-Purely conjectore on my part of course.
+I'd suggest that, but for the need for the inner paddock and the desire for FIA certification, The Dip could still have existed.
+But I'd also suggest that without these changes it may (would?) have resulted the demise of the track's financial security.
+Purely conjecture on my part of course.

 I've raced both configs and I still do miss the old one.
-But I'd rather have Road Atlanta there in today's config, than having it replaced by another subdivision (RIP, Texas World Speedway, Riverside, Ontario, ad nausea).
+But I'd rather have Road Atlanta there in today's config instead of having it being by another subdivision (RIP, Texas World Speedway, Riverside, Ontario, ad nausea).

 Get out there and drive it while you can.